Building an Endowment Fund: How Do We Get Started?

 Part I – Endowment as Strategy

 Typically, the strategic direction for an organized is established through its governance structure and namely, its Board of Directors.
 The BOD, potentially through the advice and direction of senior staff and other advisors, will determine whether an endowment strategy is an appropriate one for the organization.
 Since endowments by their very nature require a long-term commitment, the BOD must understand that an endowment fund is part of an enduring vision for the organization.
 Furthermore, it is tough to get out of the endowment “business” once you’ve jumped in.
-Unwinding endowments, even at the best of times, can be a cumbersome and expensive process.
+Unwinding endowments can be a cumbersome and expensive process.
 Sometimes, it is virtually impossible to unwind an existing endowment.

 Endowment building often stems from a strategic imperative to build long-term stability for the organization.
 It can also result from simply wanting to provide donors with a vehicle to leave a long-term legacy to the organization.
-Again, whether or not these imperatives are achieved with an endowment is beyond the scope of this article.
-Having said that, I would strongly suggest that those organizations which elevate endowments must take a highly proactive approach.
+Having said that, I would strongly suggest that those organizations which focus on endowments must take a highly proactive approach.
 Endowments don’t build themselves and they typically don’t build quickly.
 Patience and strategic nurturing lie at the core of any successful endowment program.

 As with any strategic initiative, it is imperative that the BOD wholeheartedly support endowment building and, at the very least, understand its importance to the future of the organization.
 Clearly, the BOD will play an important role in shaping the direction of endowment building.
-In fact, the BOD’s role in endowment lays the foundation for the next two sections – building the organizational infrastructure to support endowments and creating a fundraising culture where endowment building is an inclusive part of organization’s broader attempts to raise capital.
+In fact, the BOD’s role lays the foundation for the next two sections – building the organizational infrastructure to support endowments, and creating a fundraising culture where endowment building is an inclusive part of an organization’s broader attempts to fundraise.

 Part II – The Infrastructure of Endowment Building

-While having the unmitigated support of an understanding BOD is critical to the endowment building process, building a cohesive infrastructure is absolutely critical.
-Proper governance of an organization’s endowment is an important aspect of endowments.
+While having the support of the BOD is critical to the endowment-building process, it is equally important to build a sound administrative infrastructure.
+Proper governance of an organization’s endowment is important.
 Proactively anticipating rather than reacting precipitously should be the governance mantra (probably not just of endowments but of governance in general!).
 Sometimes, these structural steps are not taken until the organization actually receives its first gift – I would suggest that they be taken much earlier.

-The organization must put in place an appropriate structure to receive and administer endowed gifts of cash and property.
+The organization must put in place an appropriate structure to receive and administer endowed gifts..
 Again, since the concept of endowment is a broad-based and loose one, the approach must account for flexibility and donor preferences.
-Will the organization accept only “permanent” endowments or will it contemplate the establishment of shorter term funds (note to editor – JWH – you might want to reference the articles by Liz Moxham and myself in the previous issues of GPIC).
-There are several fundamental questions which must be asked (and answered):
+Will the organization accept only “permanent” endowments or will it contemplate the establishment of shorter term funds There are several fundamental questions which must be asked:

 What type of gifts will be accepted (sometimes, this will result in the organization creating or revisiting its gift acceptance policy – never a bad idea)?